Canon 1D Mark II N vs Olympus E-1

 Review summary: Canon 1D Mark II N vs Olympus E-1

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II N and the Olympus E-1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark II N: